This blog is a collection of poetry, musings, and wounds that reopen at 3 a.m. and 3 p.m., sometimes with no discernible forewarning.

 Every dance ends with a final bow—

-a single dip of the hips or the weakest wall,
+a single dip of the shoulders or hips or the weakest wall,

 after a choreography of sentiments and storms